Special Interest Groups (SIGs)

 Chair: Robert H. Harbuck, PE CCP CEP

 The SIG focuses on all cost engineering activities that are applied in the transportation industry.
 The transportation industry includes transit, both rail and bus, highways, airports and railroads.
 AACE International’s members represent a wide variety of the professions active in transportation and include owner agencies, government agencies, consulting, and engineering and management firms.
-The goal of this SIG is to provide a forum for the exchange of information, challenges and succeses that serve to advance the best practice of cost engineering principles by all members working in the industry.
+The goal of this SIG is to provide a forum for the exchange of information, challenges and successes that serve to advance the best practice of cost engineering principles by all members working in the industry.

 Utilities & Energy SIG